xabbo/xabbo/README.md

 ## Rooms

-`/go <text>` searches the navigator for the specified text and enter the first room.
+`/go <text>` searches the navigator for the specified text and enters the first room in the results.

 `/goto <id>` enters the room with the specified ID.